scalableinternetservices/ucsb_website/_slide_src/12_web_security.md

 # Asymmetric Cryptography on the Web

-Use asymmetric crypto to communicate a shared secret key.
+Use asymmetric cryptography to communicate a shared secret key.

 ![HTTP Shared Secret](img/http_shared_secret.png)